 Surgery should always be a last resort for snoring treatment.
 The fact is that most anti-snoring surgeries are permanent, with the exception of palatal pillars.
 Surgery may be necessary for those with enlarged soft tissues in the throat such as enlarged adenoids and/or tonsils.
 These soft tissues can cause obstruction within the throat which can result in snoring.
 Surgery would remove these soft tissues to prevent any further narrowing of the airway.

 To go along with weight loss, some patients opt for weight loss surgery as a means to stop snoring as well as to prevent and treat a variety of other conditions such as sleep apnea, hypertension, diabetes, and others.
 Unfortunately, many bariatric surgeons won’t do weight loss surgery on patients who have sleep apnea without doing a tracheotomy.

 Don’t Let Money Sway Your Decision

 Let’s face it; not many things can be deemed “cheap” in life anymore.
 Dental procedures as a whole can be costly though with the help of financing, we can help you to afford the snoring appliance you need.
 Snoring appliances range in cost from just $20 online to many times that for professionally made snoring appliances.
-While the snoring appliances made in dental offices are most definitely are not inexpensive, isn’t a good night’s sleep for you and those around you worth it?
-It is certainly worth it a sleep test shows that you have sleep apnea.
+While the snoring appliances made in dental offices are most definitely not inexpensive, isn’t a good night’s sleep for you and those around you worth it?
+It is certainly worth it if a sleep test shows that you have sleep apnea.

 Though money is always a factor, don’t let the cost of a snoring appliance turn you away.
 It is rare that our patients regret buying one of these appliances.
 For some they are literally lifesavers